We’ve got some very exciting news to share today—we are going to be launching Affinity on Windows later in the year!

 We’ll be giving a peek at the Windows versions for the first time at this weekend’s Photography Show at the NEC here in the UK.
 We’d really like to see you if you’re there, but if not make sure you follow us on Facebook or Twitter as we’ll be sharing some footage of it over the weekend.

-Obviously this is big news, and if you want to join the discussion about it the best place is on this forum thread, or on this Facebook post—if you have any questions or want to let us know what you think we’d love to hear from you.
+Obviously this is big news, and if you want to join the discussion about it the best place is on this forum thread—if you have any questions or want to let us know what you think we’d love to hear from you.

 All the best,